Prompt-Driven Building Footprint Extraction in Aerial Images with Offset-Building Model: Introduction

-In summary, our contribution is as follows: \begin{enumerate} \item[$\bullet$] We proposed a framework, under which can using prompts to extract building footprint by predicting an offset and a roof segmentation.
-Under this framework, we also propose a powerful model, named OBM, as \cref{fig.00}. \item[$\bullet$] We designed DNMS algorithms to improve the quality of predicted offsets. \item[$\bullet$] We presented an effective and detailed metric method for prompt-level offset and roof regression. \end{enumerate}
+In summary, our contributions are as follows: \begin{enumerate} \item[$\bullet$] We proposed a prompt-level footprint model OBM, and OBM was the first model which introduced the offset tokens and ROAM structure to predict offsets. \item[$\bullet$] Based on the idea of prompt, we transformed open-source RoI-based methods into prompt mode. \item[$\bullet$] We designed DNMS algorithms to improve the quality of predicted offsets.
+The algorithms are based on the common pattern of predicting offsets and can effectively improve the directional quality of offsets. \item[$\bullet$] We presented a comprehensible and detailed metric method for prompt-level offset and roof regression. \end{enumerate}